estallio/nuxt-i18n-starter/README.md

 - Generating multilingual sitemaps does not work as expected when using stategy `prefix`.
 The first issue [here](https://github.com/nuxt-community/sitemap-module/issues/91#issue-536500201) describes what should be generated, but [this](https://github.com/nuxt-community/sitemap-module/issues/91#issuecomment-613719069) comment in the same issue pushed through and a differen sitemap generation behavior was implemented.
 The desired behavior can be found in code [here](https://github.com/nuxt-community/sitemap-module/blob/c3acdbddc01e0ff115eb3d6ef7ae33673b32323c/lib/builder.js#L59) where all unlocalized paths are returned and not taken into account by the `x-default` property.
 The problem is, that the URLs are included in the sitemap file in either way and logically, each URL should have some meta-properties or none.
 To overcome this, the sitemap generation was overwritten in the Nuxt config file of this project.
 - Nuxt PWA generation is not supported for multilingual websites like state [here](https://github.com/nuxt-community/pwa-module/issues/312)
 - If the locales are completely different sites, one should think about splitting the pages into different generated websites
 - The dynamic routes generation features of the i18n module works like this: somewhere in the file or config or on a page there is a link to a dynamic page.
 Assume we specified the routes without the languages in the routes property in the config file.
 Then, when a defaultLocale route is generated, all the translated slugs have to be set via the technique specified [here](https://i18n.nuxtjs.org/lang-switcher#dynamic-route-parameters).
 On every page that has a translated version, all translated versions have to be specified with this technique.
 To better understand this: assume a translated page is rendered this way, then this page must generate it's content only with the translated slug name it was called.
 Afterwards, the page has to call the other translated slugs with the technique from before.
 Nuxt won't genreate these localized slugs as they are already present in the generation cache but every localized site needs all the other localized slugs in their asyncData method.
 Associated with this feature are the dynamic lang generation in the code [here](https://github.com/njam/nuxt-i18n-module/blob/5e3b6ffad886b44a0546b46febd2803377bba147/src/index.js#L51).
 Another [Github issue](https://github.com/nuxt-community/i18n-module/issues/1127) specifies again how the dynamic route generation works.
 In the code, [this](https://github.com/nuxt-community/i18n-module/blob/67c84078f2e7c1d3f502140645f88fc652912227/src/templates/plugin.utils.js#L162) line shows where the action is triggered at the store.
 A test implementation for dynamic i18n slug generation of this repo can be found [here](https://github.com/estallio/nuxt-i18n-test/tree/dynamic-i18n-slugs/nuxt).
+Another example how to generate translated slugs using Storyblock is described [here](https://www.storyblok.com/tp/nuxtjs-translated-slugs).
+- [This](https://github.com/paulgv/nuxt-i18n-example/blob/master/config/index.js#L26) shows an example if also the part in front of the dynamic i18n slug should be translated when generating dynamic i18n slugs.
 - Sitemap generation does not work with dynamic localized slugs, as a workaround, one can specify the routes themselves like [here](https://github.com/nuxt-community/sitemap-module/issues/122#issuecomment-659377003)
 - The slug of static generated files form the file system can not be translated dynamically with `nuxtI18n` [here](https://github.com/nuxt-community/i18n-module/issues/1275).
 Maybe this works with specifying the component/template in the routes property of the Nuxt config and fetch the localized slugs there.

-### Redirection of Users
+## Redirection of Users
 In case a user accesses the website, the preferred browser language should be evaluated and the user should be redirected to the correct content.
 Once a language is served or the user changes the language, a cookie should save the default language for future accesses.

 Even Netlify already provides a language redirection feature ([Netlify documentation](https://docs.netlify.com/routing/redirects/redirect-options/#redirect-by-country-or-language)).
 For the second case Netlify only give the possibility to redirect on Cookie presence and not on Cookie absence or Cookie value.
 Additionally, the language redirection seems to have some bugs or doesn't implement the full `accept-language` RFC features ([link to Netlify forum](https://answers.netlify.com/t/do-language-based-redirects-take-into-account-browsers-language/2577/33]).
 A workaround with Netlify can be seen [here](https://github.com/estallio/netlify-functions-test/tree/netlify-test).
 The solution was to redirect the root domain to a lambda function if the Cookie was present and parse the Cookie there before the redirect happens.
 Because of the buggy language redirect of Netlify, a conditional header redirection for `Cookie` or `Accept-Language` in the header would be the choice to go.